-As his eyes opened, it felt like a regular Tuesday to the young man, another anonymous morning, of equal estrangement from his life across the ocean as the night before had been.
+As the man’s eyes opened, it felt like a regular Tuesday, another anonymous morning, of equal estrangement from his life across the ocean as the night before had been.

-The bustle of activity outside the door betrayed that normality, however, as the flat of typically nocturnal hooligans was abuzz, alive, humming holiday praise beside morning coffee bubbling on the hob.
+However, the bustle of activity outside the door betrayed normality.
+The flat of typically nocturnal hooligans was abuzz, alive, humming holiday praise beside morning coffee bubbling on the hob.

-He had crashed out on a pillow at some point a few hours earlier, never making it to his own room two floors above, but in the communal hive of that apartment, beds were temporarily owned and freely lent.
-Like a perpetual game of musical chairs with far too few seats, the rolling madness of that spring semester usually found certain groups staying up past dawn, snorting conversation-sparkers to the lilting hits of their eternal idol, EJ, the real Rocket Man, and eventually seeking tumbled piles of sheets once the morning shift came in for breakfast smokes and fresh stimulation.
+He had crashed out on a pillow at some point a few hours earlier, never making it to his own room two floors above.
+In the communal hive of that apartment, beds were temporarily owned and freely lent.
+Like a perpetual game of musical chairs with far too few seats, the rolling madness of that spring semester usually left certain groups staying up past dawn, snorting conversation-sparkers to the lilting hits of their eternal idol, EJ, the real Rocket Man, and eventually seeking tumbled piles of sheets once the morning shift came in for breakfast smokes and fresh stimulation.

-Tumbling into the fluorescent dawn of the flat’s unusually spacious kitchen, he saw that the late-night celebration had oozed over, as ever, evidenced by a freshly popped champagne bottle and two still-bubbling mimosas on the table, which had been moved from where he’d last remembered it – surely the result of a pre-dawn feng shui epiphany.
+Tumbling into the fluorescent dawn of the flat’s unusually spacious kitchen, he saw that the late-night celebration had oozed over, as ever.
+This was evidenced by a freshly popped champagne bottle and two still-bubbling mimosas on the table, which had been moved from where he’d last remembered it – surely the result of a pre-dawn feng shui epiphany.

-LB tidied around the edges of Hurricane Felix, clearing the evening’s debris from the counter, even as it filled up again.
-She was sweeping in a sandstorm.
+LB tidied around the edges of Hurricane Felix, clearing the evening’s debris from the counter, even as it filled up once again.
+She was sweeping up dust in a sandstorm.
 Shattered crisps packets and abandoned blocks of Stilton leaned against vegetable-dyed cutting boards and half-drained bottles of Prosecco.
-Separating the night’s trash from future treasure was a challenge, seemingly equalized by the light dusting of tobacco that lay beneath the carnage of the night’s drunken feast.
+Separating the night’s trash from future treasure was a challenge.
+Everything was equalized by the light dusting of tobacco that lay beneath the carnage of the drunken feast.
 She offered a mixed glance, half-welcome and half-warning – abandon all plans, ye who enter here.

-Rynbow tittered absently in the corner, aware of and amused by the circus, yet managing to own the above-it-all vibe that drew the man to her like any fool to fire.
-Her eyes looked tired, but they brightened at the sight of him, and her chipmunk cheeks filled with a semi-sober smile.
+Rynbow tittered absently in the corner, aware of and amused by the circus, yet managing to own the above-it-all vibe that drew the man to her like a caveman fool to fire.
+Her eyes looked tired, but they brightened at the sight of him, and her chipmunk cheeks puffed with a semi-sober smile.

-Sliding into the same seat he’d held for most of the eve, he pulled the Golden Virginia over from Pheebs and set to roll his first of the day.
-The rest continued their strange dance – cleaning, watching, smoking, and actually dancing – moving in fits and starts, the conversation percussive in one moment, lyrical the next, laughter like high-hats and the cymbal hiss of smoke release from the Buddha sat beside him.
+Sliding into the same seat he’d held for most of the prior eve, the man pulled the Golden Virginia over from Pheebs and set to roll his first of the day.
+The rest continued their strange dance – cleaning, watching, smoking… and actually dancing – moving in fits and starts, the conversation percussive in one moment, lyrical the next, laughter like high-hats and the cymbal hiss of smoke release from the Buddha sat beside him.

 He closed his eyes and smiled in the darkness, cracked his knuckles and opened the tobacco.
 It was a process he’d come to love, despite being mocked in his first British weeks for the atrocious excuses for cigarettes he’d slapped together with too little saliva and too much bacci.
 Now, less than a month later, it came as second nature, an addictive ritual they each performed in rotation, a clan of nicotine priests keeping some eternal flame alive.